ayrtonm/psx-sdk-rs/README.md

     sed -i 's/#experimental-targets.*$/experimental-targets = ""/' config.toml
     ```

+3. Optionally patch LLVM to enable the `nightlier` feature.
+To use this feature set `max_atomic_width: Some(0),` to `Some(16)` in `patches/rustc_psx.patch` before applying it.

+    ```
+    git submodule update --init --progress src/llvm-project
+    cd src/llvm-project
+    git apply /path/to/patches/llvm_atomic_fence.patch
+    ```

-3. Patch the rust compiler.
+4. Patch the rust compiler.
 Applying these patches to a different commit may require manual intervention:

     ```
     git apply /path/to/patches/rustc_mips32.patch